rachel-king4/PfDA_Assignment/README.md

 ## Project Plan

-Plan for the Project:

-Simulate data of a phenomenon:

-e.g. ACL injuries in sport, particularly in females
-    injuries in women's football
+>Create a data set by simulating a real-world phenomenon of your choosing.
+Rather than collect data related to the phenomenon, you should model and synthesise such data using Python.

-- at least 100 data points required
+- At least 100 data points required
-- 4 variables:
+- At least 4 variables
-    e.g. sex, age, training hours in week, menstrual cycle
+- Synthesise a data set as closely matching the properties as found in research as possible

-Use a Jupyter notebook - use images, links, code etc
+- Use a Jupyter notebook - use images, links, code etc

-Research likely relationships between variables, their distributions and relationships/ correlation with each other
+- Research likely relationships between variables, their distributions and relationships/ correlation with each other

-Simulate data by devising an algorithm.
+- Simulate data by devising an algorithm.

-Show research
+- Show research

+The phenomenon I have chosen is based on ACL injuries in sport, particularly in female athletes.

 ## Running the Notebook